 - Resistance to tears

 - Fluid resistance

-Manufacturers that follow the FDA’s regulations and practices offer companies a level of assurance that the PPE is effective and safe to use.
+Manufacturers that follow these regulations and practices offer companies a level of assurance that the PPE is effective and safe to use.

 Why Use Certified and Tested PPE?